azmaeenmahtab/azmaeenmahtab/README.md

 # 💫 About Me:
-i am cuurently a student of CSE at Ahsanullah University of Science and Technology.
-Also a frontend developer working at upwork and mastering backend development. <br> .
+I’m a Computer Science and Engineering student at Ahsanullah University of Science and Technology, currently working as a Frontend Developer on Upwork.
+Alongside frontend expertise, I’m also mastering backend development to become a well-rounded full-stack developer.<br> .

 ## 🌐 Socials: